 The 37-year-old family man will now turn his focus to new opportunities within the triathlon industry.
 He plans to announce more details about his new endeavour soon (keep your eye on @jamescunnama)

 James turned pro in 2007 and was soon competing all over the world, spending up to nine months a year travelling and at camps.
 His prodigious talent and tireless work ethic has helped him amass a prolific racing resume over the years, winning a number of prestigious events.
-These include:

 His best result at the apex of the sport, the IRONMAN World Championships in Kona, Hawai’i, is fourth in 2013, with a fifth place achieved in 2017.

 Triathlon will forever remember James for his blistering run splits.
 His iconic come-from-behind win at IRONMAN Hamburg was perhaps the most legendary.
 James managed an astonishing 2h40 run split to win the race.